If you have a business or are starting a business, then you’ll need to create a website.

 - Short Pixel – One of the biggest things that slows down website performance is overly large image files, so the Short Pixel plugin is super useful for optimizing your images automatically.
 In all of our testing of other image optimizing plugins, Short Pixel’s plugin offers the best compression while maintaining the integrity of an image.

-- WPForms – This drag and drop online form builder will let you set up contact forms, surveys, email list signups, and more with a few clicks.
+- WPForms – This drag and drop online website builder form will let you set up contact forms, surveys, email address list signups, and more with a few clicks.

 - Swift Performance – This plugin is similar to WP Rocket but is meant for more advanced users; while it is one of the best ways that we’ve found to speed up a website, it can also cause problems with incorrect implementation.
 If you trust your technical skills there’s a good unofficial Swift guide, and there’s a Facebook group as well.